iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 ![Revenue Forecast](Charts/Revenue_Forecast.png)

-> This shows the revenue trend from 2021A to 2035E, including VAT adjustments.
-Revenue crashed 18.7% in 2023A due to FX crisis; recovers from 2024A.
+> This figure shows how different product segments are expected to grow each year from 2021 to 2035.
+Some years have very high growth because new products were introduced, while others show declines due to market slowdowns.
+From 2026 onward, growth is forecasted to become more stable, mostly between 3% and 10%.
+Overall, year-on-year revenue growth is expected to remain steady over time.

-### 2. Historical & Projected Income Statement
+### 2. Projected Income Statement

 ![Income Statement Model](Charts/Income_Statement.png)

-> This shows forecasted revenue from 2021A to 2035E, COGS, gross profit, and operating expense modeling, EBITDA, EBIT, tax, and net profit progression and EPS calculation and growth trend.
-EBIT margin temporarily compressed to 20.9% (2025A); forecast to recover to 26% by 2032E.
-Net margin improves from 14.6% (2025A) to 16–19% (forecast), supported by VAT relief and operational leverage.
+> This model shows how the company’s sales and profits are expected to grow from 2021 to 2035.
+It shows revenue, cost of goods sold, gross profit, operating expenses, EBITDA, EBIT, taxes, and net profit.EBIT margin drops to about 20.9% in 2025, but is expected to recover and reach 26% by 2032.
+Net profit margin also improves from 14.6% in 2025 to 16–19% in later years.
+This improvement mainly comes from better cost control as the company grows.

-### 3. Balance Sheet & Operating Assets Schedule
+### 3. Projected Balance Sheet

 ![Balance Sheet Model](Charts/Balance_Sheet.png)

-> This shows current and non-current assets (cash, receivables, inventory, fixed assets), current and non-current liabilities (payables, debt, deferred tax), Shareholders' equity bridge (retained earnings, revaluation reserves) and operating assets net schedule tied to capex and depreciation.
-Current ratio rises from 1.55 (2022) to 2.50+ (2025A), indicating stronger working capital management.
-Debt remains static; leverage ratios improve as EBITDA recovers.
-Cash balance grows from BDT 507 Cr (2025A) to BDT 2,599 Cr (2035E), supporting dividend sustainability.
+> This model shows what the company owns (cash, inventory, receivables, fixed assets) and what it owes (payables, debt, and other liabilities).
+It also outlines equity items like retained earnings.
+The company’s current ratio rises from 1.55 in 2022 to over 2.50 in 2025, meaning it becomes much better at managing short-term working capital.
+Debt stays the same, but leverage improves because profits and EBITDA increase.
+Cash grows from BDT 507 crore in 2025 to BDT 2,599 crore by 2035, which shows strong financial health and supports long-term dividend payments.

-### 4. Cash Flow Statement
+### 4. Projected Cash Flow Statement

 ![Cash Flow Statement](Charts/Cashflow_Statement.png)

-> This shows operating, investing, and financing cash flows, free cash flow generation (before financing activities), sources and uses of cash and net cash position bridge.
-Operating CF moves from BDT 1,763 Cr (2025A) to over BDT 2,100 Cr (forecast), showing improving operational cash generation.
-Capex commitment thorugh consistent investment at 7.86% of revenue, including BDT 114 Cr one-time lithium project capex in 2026.
-A disciplined dividend policy, 40% payout ratio on earnings, provides growth capital while returning value to shareholders.
+> This model covers cash from operations, investments, and financing activities.
+It also shows how the company’s cash balance changes over time.
+Operating cash flow rises from BDT 1,763 crore in 2025 to more than BDT 2,100 crore in future years, meaning the business is generating more cash from its core operations.
+Capex remains steady at about 7.86% of revenue, with one major investment—BDT 114 crore for a lithium project in 2026.
+The company follows a disciplined dividend policy, paying out 40% of earnings, which allows it to reward shareholders while still retaining enough cash for future growth.

 ---